sejinniemma/EmmaPortfolio/README.md

 - Make function scrollIntoview()
 ### bug💥
 - when evoke scrollIntoView event, navbar menu items(border) wasn't able to be active correctly.
-- since I made another scroll event(InterSectionObserver).
-- when evoke scrollIntoView, another scroll event also works
 - so I added function 'selectNavItem()' which is made from 'IntersectionObserver' into function scrollIntoview()
-- finally when click navbarmenu,homecontact,arrow up button, navbar menu was able to be active correctly.
+- finally when click navbarmenu,homecontact,arrow up button, navbar menu item was able to be active correctly.

 ### Then what is the  function 'selectNavItem()'❓ you can see down below😆